+Algorithmic Considerations.
 Each design method consists of a criterion score and a heuristic for optimizing that score.
 Evaluating the score for a single sequence of length N is an O(N) operation for random, energy minimization, SSM, and energy minimization plus SSM methods.
 When used in an adaptive walk, each incremental change to the score can be evaluated in constant time.
-For designs based on MFE satisfaction, probability, and average incorrect nucleotides, each score evaluation is an

-$O(N^3)$ operation if pseudoknots are excluded and an $O(N^5)$ operation if a class of pseudoknots is included.
-The cost of these latter methods motivates further investigation into optimization techniques for these scores, including filtering the designs of less expensive methods (14) and assembling larger structures hierarchically (15,19).
+For designs based on MFE satisfaction, probability, and average incorrect nucleotides, each score evaluation is an $O(N^3)$ operation if pseudo-knots are excluded and an $O(N^5)$ operation if a class of pseudoknots is included.
+The cost of these latter methods motivates further investigation of optimization techniques for these scores, including filtering the designs of less expensive methods (14) and assembling larger structures hierarchically (15, 19).

-The random and SSM methods apply to single- or multistranded structures with or without pseudoknots.
+The random and SSM methods apply to single or multi-stranded structures with or without pseudoknots.
 The other five methods require extensions to the standard empirical potential functions to handle multiple strands or pseudoknots.
-[This complication can be avoided for the two methods involving energy minimization if only stacking energies are considered and other loop terms (which are largely independent of sequence) are neglected.]
-The dynamic programming algorithms that underlie three of the methods also require generalization to handle problems with multiple strands (16,19,41).
+The dynamic programming algorithms that underly three of the methods also require generalization to handle problems with multiple strands (16, 19, 41).